ECE-RSN/sensor_emulator/README.md

 will give you help options to run the script and

-$ python3 serial_emulator.py --file file --sample_time time
+$ python3 serial_emulator.py --file file --device_type device

-where file is the datafile you want to write to the serial port, and time is the sampling time at which you want to write (in Hz).
+where file is the datafile you want to write to the serial port, and device_type being the type of device you want to emulate.
 For example, if I wanted to read the data in file GPS_Chicago.txt from the serial port, my command would be

-$ python3 serial_emulator.py --file GPS_Chicago.txt --sample_time 1
+$ python3 serial_emulator.py --file GPS_Chicago.txt --device_type gps

+Note: Setting the device_type to gps would by default set the sampling rate to 1Hz

 The emulator will print the pseduo device address /dev/pts/N to the terminal, where N will be some system-generated integer.
 You can use this pseudo-address to test your driver or see output on minicom with
     minicom -D /dev/pts/N